rranaivo/GettingAndCleaningData/README.md

 	4.4.
 Bind all datasets into one single data set

 ## 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 	5.1.
-Use Reshape2 functions (molten, dcast) to regroup dataset and calculate average per Subject and Activity 5.2.
-Create tidy data ("tidyData.txt") using write.table with row.names = FALSE
+Use "Reshape2" functions (molten, dcast) to regroup dataset and calculate average per Subject and Activity 5.2.
+Create tidy data ("tidyData.txt") using "write.table" with "row.names = FALSE"